 How Spatial Memory Works

 From the sensory memory, that information is passed on to the short-term memory, or working memory.
 This memory usually lasts less than an hour, with an average of twenty minutes for most people.
-From there, if the brain recognizes that this information is important, it is transferred to the long-term memory, where you will be able to access it frequently.

 When you place something down and forget where you put it five minutes later, this is a failure of spatial working memory.
 When you forget the route to the grocery store that you have taken several times, this is a lapse in long-term spatial memory.
 Both types of memory are reliant on the hippocampus.